paulcpederson/blog/source/articles/ranalog/index.md

 }
 ```

-Then tell netlify you'd like to use `npm run deploy` as your build command.
+Then tell Netlify you'd like to use `npm run deploy` as your build command.

 ### HTTPS